cristian-aldea/simul-8/README.md

 ### Running the project

-If you ran the Release build, you should see a `dist/` folder pop up with the project files ready to go.
+If you run the Release build, you should see a `dist/` folder pop up with the project files ready to go.
 Simply run the binary:

 ```bash
 cd dist